 Stuart Ray Sarbacker specializes in the Comparative Study of Religion with a focus on Indic religion and philosophy.
 His work is centered on the relationships between the religious and philosophical traditions of Hinduism, Buddhism, and Jainism.
 He also works extensively on issues related to method and theory in the study of religion.
 He received his Ph.D. from the University of Wisconsin and has performed fieldwork and institutional study in India and Nepal.
 Before coming to Oregon State University, he served as a Senior Lecturer in the Department of Religion at Northwestern University, where he received the Weinberg College of Liberal Arts Alumni Teaching Award for his distinguished teaching of undergraduate students.

-In 2011, he won the Bill and Caroline Wilkins Faculty Development Award in support of his innovative teaching and research at OSU.
-During the academic year 2011-12, he served as a Fellow of both the Oregon State University Humanities Center and the Spring Creek Project, in support of research and course development related to a project on the intersections between contemporary spirituality and environmental philosophy.
-His work has been supported by the Hundere Endowment for Religion and Culture and the Horning Endowment for the Humanities.
+He has been awarded the Bill and Caroline Wilkins Faculty Development Award in support of his innovative teaching and research at OSU.
+He has also served as a Fellow of both the Oregon State University Humanities Center and the Spring Creek Project, in support of research and course development related to a project on the intersections between contemporary spirituality and environmental philosophy.
+His research and teaching has been supported by the Hundere Endowment for Religion and Culture and the Horning Endowment for the Humanities.

 His teaching focuses on topical issues in Comparative Religion and Indian Philosophy, along with broad introductory courses on World Religions, Hinduism, Buddhism, and Islam.
 He offers a range of courses on the religions, philosophies, and cultures of South Asia, including topics such as “Gandhi and Nonviolence,” “Yoga and Tantric Traditions,” “Theory and Practice of Modern Yoga,” and “Spirituality and the Environment: Green Yoga.”
 In his courses, Sarbacker utilizes innovative contemplative pedagogies that aim at bridging the gaps between academic study, self-reflection, and engagment in civic life.

-He is a founding member of the American Academy of Religion’s Yoga in Theory and Practice Group, and is currently servings as co-chair of the American Academy of Religion’s Mysticism Group.
+He is a founding member of the American Academy of Religion’s Yoga in Theory and Practice Group, and is currently serving as co-chair of the American Academy of Religion’s Mysticism Group.
+He also currently serves as co-convener of the Yoga Section of the International Association of Sanskrit Studies for the World Sanskrit Conference.

-Sarbacker has also trained extensively in contemporary yoga and meditation traditions and is formally registered as a yoga teacher with the Yoga Alliance
+Sarbacker has trained extensively in contemporary yoga and meditation traditions and is registered as a yoga teacher with the Yoga Alliance.

 Other recent publications include: